siqiang-ng/tp/docs/DeveloperGuide.md

 **LinkDelete command**

-The TagDelete command allows a user to delete the meeting link from a tag permanently.
+The LinkDelete command allows a user to delete the meeting link from a tag permanently.

 -How it is implemented:
     1. The command is passed in to `LogicManager`.